Ragnar Lothbrok: What Is The True Story According To History?

 - King Reginfrid, a Danish king who came into conflict with Harald Klak

-- Reginherus, man who invaded Paris in the mid-9th century
+- Reginherus, man who invaded Paris in the mid-ninth century

 - Rognvald (or, alternatively, Ragnall) of the Irish Annals